WebFiori/mail/README.md

 ## Creating Email Message

 After having the account information, an instance of the class `EmailMessage` can be created.
-The class will represent the acctuall message that will be send.
+The class will represent the actual message that will be sent.

 ``` php
 require '../vendor/autoload.php';